din-kim/Clone_KakaoTalk_using_HTML_CSS/README.md

 - naming a class name that could be understood by anyone,
 - creating a component if you want to use same code without repeatition,
-- playing with tiny details that always result in a huge difference.
+- playing with tiny details having potentials to bring huge impact on the performance.

 I believe this learnings happen to apply everywhere in the programming world.
 There was a huge difference between doing and doing with understanding.